 The Network for ECIU Teacher Education communities is a network open to all ECIU member institutions offering initial and continued teacher training: Early Childhood Education, Primary & Secondary Education (ISCED 0-3), and CPD for in-service teachers already working in kindergartens and schools.

-The overarching structure of this network consists of both a Steering Committee and a Coordination Group, focussing on how higher education institutions together with stakeholders can work jointly on solving societal challenges through Teacher Education:
+The overarching structure of this network consists of both a Steering Committee and a Coordination Group, focusing on how higher education institutions and stakeholders can work jointly on solving societal challenges through Teacher Education:

 Rangnes is clear that the teachers being trained in our institutions will have the school as their place of work, but society as their area of impact.